FRIENDS OF APPALACHIA

 What happens on the Trip?

-On Saturday, July 9th all participants meet at 6:15am.
-Our fleet of vehicles will drive to Eastern Mennonite University in Harrisonburg VA, for the first night of the trip in the college dorms.
+On the first Saturday, all participants meet at 6:15am.
+Our fleet of vehicles will drive to James Madison University in Harrisonburg VA,

 Packing and Departing

 The success of the ASP trip is highly dependent on proper preparation, and that is true for packing.
 Every participant should download the packing list and follow the instructions very carefully.
+Please click on the Individual Packing box at the top of this page.

 Picture

-Please contact us for more information and learn about upcoming events and meetings!
+Please contact us for more information and learn about upcoming events and meetings! [email protected]

 • Home